 - Supported systematic work to establish a new UNESCO World Heritage Site – "Highlands of Mongol Altai" – to recognize the cultural and natural heritage of the sacred Tavan Bogd (aka, Five Peaks) area and important prehistoric archaeological sites in western Mongolia; and

-- Expanded our education outreach about Altai’s plant and animal species, natural landscapes and ecosystems, and the cultural traditions, spiritual heritage, and lifeways of Indigenous peoples in Greater Altai.
+- Expanded our education outreach about wildlife, natural landscapes, and ecosystems, and the cultural traditions, spiritual heritage, and lifeways of Indigenous peoples in Eurasia.

 War in Ukraine…

 Just as we were beginning to see hope on the pandemic horizon, Russia’s invasion of Ukraine in February 2022 once again upended our work.
-While challenged, in particular, with funding our frontline partners in Russia because of sanctions and activist safety, we remain in regular conversation with them about their work and the risks and challenges they face.
+We remain in regular conversation with colleagues in Russia about their work and the risks and challenges they face.

-We issued this statement shortly after the Russian invasion, “The Altai Project stands in solidarity with the people and nation of Ukraine during this unjust attack on their country.
+We issued this statement shortly after Russia's invasion of Ukraine, “The Altai Project stands in solidarity with the people and nation of Ukraine during this unjust attack on their country.
 War and military conflict are always a failure.
 We support the peace- and freedom-loving people of Russia and recognize the deep historical, cultural, and sometimes familial ties connecting the peoples of these countries.
 We bear witness and mourn the human losses, damage, and destruction in Ukraine and the current and future costs to human rights and the environment resulting from war and violence.
 We worry that the economic sanctions implemented against Russia will have devastating impacts on everyday people throughout the entire region, including Central Asia.”

 Looking Back, Looking Forward

-From the time of our founding in 1998, the heart of our mission has centered on initiatives to benefit Altai and beyond, across Russia, Mongolia, and Kazakhstan.
-For more than two decades, in collaboration with frontline defenders and leaders, we have planted the seeds for Altai to play a leading national role in ecotourism, sustainability, and renewable energy development.
-At the same time, we have worked to achieve environmental justice and to empower and support Indigenous communities.
+From the time of our founding in 1998, the heart of our mission has centered on community initiatives to benefit natural and cultural heritage.
+For more than two decades, we supported the efforts of frontline defenders, experts, and leaders planting the seeds for Russian Altai to play a leading national role in ecotourism, sustainability, and renewable energy development.
+We have worked to promote environmental justice and to empower and support Indigenous communities.

-Looking to the future, The Altai Project will build on its history, campaigns, and alliances to preserve Greater Altai’s natural resources and cultural heritage and center the work of frontline activists across Russia, western Mongolia, and Kazakhstan.
-We are stronger together.
+Looking to the future, The Altai Project will build on its experience, campaigns, and alliances to preserve natural resources and cultural heritage and center the work of frontline activists Eurasia.

 The Greater Altai Ecoregion is of global importance.
 Within that system, Russia’s Altai Republic is linked with Kazakhstan, China, and Mongolia.